lukstei/thumbnail-service-cdk/article.md

 We can run the synthetization with `cdk synth` to see the generated CloudFormation template.
 To deploy our stack we can run `cdk deploy`.

 After it's deployed we can put a test image into the source bucket and see the generated thumbnails in the destination bucket.
+Seems to work just fine :-)

 ![generated-pictures](article/generated-pictures.jpg)